opencog/moses/README.md

 EXAMPLES DIRECTORY
 ------------------
+MOSES can be used in one of two ways: either directly from the command line, or by embedding its low-level API into C++ programs.
+For almost all users, the command-line interface is strongly recommended.

+For those who absolutely must used the low-level C++ programming API, there is the `/examples` directory.
 To build the examples, say:
 ```
     make examples
 ```